thecornisians/portfolio/posts/binarysearch.md

     highIndex = length of sortedList - 1

     while lowIndex <= highIndex:
+        // Calculate the middle index
-        middleIndex = (lowIndex + highIndex) / 2  // Calculate the middle index
+        middleIndex = (lowIndex + highIndex) / 2

         if sortedList[middleIndex] is equal to targetItem:
-            return middleIndex  // If the middle item is the target item, return its index else if targetItem is less than sortedList[middleIndex]:
+            // If the middle item is the target item, return its index return middleIndex
+        else if targetItem is less than sortedList[middleIndex]:
-            // If the target item is less than the middle item, adjust the high index to the left half highIndex = middleIndex - 1
+            // If the target item is less than the middle item,
+            //adjust the high index to the left half highIndex = middleIndex - 1
         else:
-            // If the target item is more than the middle item, adjust the low index to the right half lowIndex = middleIndex + 1
+            // If the target item is more than the middle item,
+            //adjust the low index to the right half lowIndex = middleIndex + 1

     return -1  // If the target item was not found in the list, return -1